Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Introduction

-where $\mathcal{G}^I$ denotes the subgroup of the formal gauge group $\mathcal{G}$ whose elements leave asymptotic boundary conditions invariant\footnote{Hence the notation $I$, which will be used throughout to denote classes of maps that leave the asymptotic boundary conditions invariant, i.e. which are constant at infinity (except in the broken phase of the Yang-Mills-Higgs theory, where boundary-preserving transformations must actually vanish at infinity, see Section \ref{higgs}).} (the ``allowed'' symmetries), and $\mathcal{G}^\infty_0$ is the subgroup of redundant gauge transformations that are generated by the primary first-class constraints of the theory (the ``trivial'' symmetries).
+where $\mathcal{G}^I$ denotes the subgroup of the formal gauge group $\mathcal{G}$ whose elements leave asymptotic boundary conditions invariant\footnote{Hence the notation $I$, which will be used throughout to denote classes of maps that leave the asymptotic boundary conditions invariant, i.e. that are constant at infinity (except in the broken phase of the Yang-Mills-Higgs theory, where boundary-preserving transformations must actually vanish at infinity, see Section \ref{higgs}).} (the ``allowed'' symmetries), and $\mathcal{G}^\infty_0$ is the subgroup of redundant gauge transformations that are generated by the first-class constraints of the theory (the ``trivial'' symmetries).
 Here the $\infty$-superscript stands for the trivial action of these transformations at infinity\footnote{Throughout this article we use the \textit{subscript} $\infty$ to denote certain conditions at asymptotic infinity (usually the vanishing of classes of maps), which is not to be confused with the superscript denoting smoothness.
 Only for $\mathcal{G}^\infty_0$ have we used $\infty$ as a superscript since there we already have the subscript $0$ and there is no danger of confusion.} and the subscript $0$ denotes the identity component of $\mathcal{G}^\infty$.
-The identification of redundant gauge symmetries as the ones generated by the primary\footnote{Primary constraints are constraints that are obtained without using the equations of motion.} first-class\footnote{First-class constraints are constraints whose Poisson bracket with any other constraint vanishes.} constraints is based on the Dirac-Bergmann theory of constraints \cite{diracGeneralizedHamiltonianDynamics1950,PhysRev.83.1018}, in which one takes Poisson brackets of the primary first-class constraints with the fields of the theory to generate gauge transformations.
+The identification of redundant gauge symmetries as the ones generated by the first-class\footnote{First-class constraints are constraints whose Poisson bracket with any other constraint is again a constraint, i.e. vanishes weakly.
+Not to be confused with primary constraints, which are obtained directly from the Legendre transform, without using the equations of motion.} constraints is based on the Dirac-Bergmann theory of constraints \cite{diracGeneralizedHamiltonianDynamics1950,PhysRev.83.1018}, in which one takes Poisson brackets of the first-class constraints with the fields of the theory to generate gauge transformations.
 For details see e.g. \cite{henneauxQuantizationGaugeSystems1992,lusannaDiracBergmannConstraintsPhysics2018,pittsFirstClassConstraint2014,pooleyFirstclassConstraintsGenerate2022,bradley2,bradleyRelationshipLagrangianHamiltonian2025}.